hungntit/sidekiq_queue_zabbix/README.md

  - Setup zabbix-agent

 ## Import userparams for zabbix-agent

- Copy userparam_sidekiq_queue.conf to your zabbix-agent config dir.
-Restart you zabbix-agent service
+ - Copy userparam_sidekiq_queue.conf to your zabbix-agent config dir.
+ - Copy redis-queue-discovery.sh to external scripts dir ( view userparam_sidekiq_queue.conf to see full path).
+You can export REDIS_HOME variable if you need specify REDIS PATH.
+Redis will load on $REDIS_HOME/src/redis-cli.
+If you don't specify REDIS_HOME variable, the script will call redis-cli
+ - Restart you zabbix-agent service

 #  Import template
 Import zabbix_template.xml and custom discovery keys (change namespace, redis host, redis port) on zabbix ( Zabbix Screen -> Config -> Templates -> Choose imported templates -> Discovery Rules )